 (3) Welding speed

-When other conditions remain unchanged, the welding speed increases and the weld width, weld thickness and reinforcement decrease.
+When other conditions remain unchanged, an increase in welding speed results in a decrease in weld width, weld thickness, and reinforcement.

-Welding current, arc voltage and welding speed are the three welding process parameters during welding.
+Welding current, arc voltage, and welding speed are the three main welding process parameters during welding.

-When selecting, the proper cooperation among the three should be considered in order to obtain a weld with good shape and meet the requirements.
+When selecting these parameters, proper coordination among the three should be considered to obtain a weld with good shape and meet the required standards.

 74. What are the technical requirements for butt welding of weldments?

-The requirements for butt joint of weldments are as follows:
+The requirements for butt joints of weldments are as follows:

-According to relevant technical standards: when the thickness of the thin plate is ≤ 10mm and the thickness difference between the two plates exceeds 3mm, or when the thickness of the thin plate is > 10mm and the thickness difference between the two plates is greater than 30% of the thickness of the thin plate or more than 5m, the edge of the thick plate shall be thinned, and the thinned length shall be greater than or equal to 3 times of the thickness difference.
+Therefore, for critical welded structures such as pressure vessels, thick plates should be thinned.
+As per relevant technical standards, when the thickness of the thinner plate is ≤ 10mm and the thickness difference between the two plates exceeds 3mm, or when the thickness of the thinner plate is > 10mm and the thickness difference between the two plates is greater than 30% of the thickness of the thinner plate or more than 5m, the edge of the thick plate must be thinned.
+The thinned length should be greater than or equal to 3 times the thickness difference.

-2) When the straight-line weldment is butted with the curved weldment, the weld is just at the junction, resulting in large welding stress and becoming the weak surface of the whole structure.
-Therefore, the curved weldment at the butt joint shall have a straight section, so that the weld is in the flat butt position.
+2. When a straight-line weldment is butted with a curved weldment, the weld is just at the junction, leading to significant welding stress and becoming the weak surface of the entire structure.
+Therefore, the curved weldment at the butt joint should have a straight section so that the weld is in the flat butt position.